When you process a payroll, you need to submit a full payment submission (FPS) on or before the date you pay your employees.

 Paying early

-If your normal payday falls on this date but you're going to pay your employees early on the last working day before the bank holiday, you should still process your payroll using your normal process date.
+If you're going to pay employees early due to bank holidays, you still need to use your normal process date.

 Paying late

-If you're going to pay your employees on the first working day after the bank holiday, you should still process your payroll using your normal process date.
+If you're going to pay your employees on the first working day after the bank holiday, process your payroll using your normal process date.

-In this situation, HMRC recommends you send your FPS early, but if you send your FPS on a later date than your regular payday, you must select code G : Reasonable excuse as the reason the FPS is late.
+When you send your FPS on a later date than your regular payday, select code G: Reasonable excuse as the reason the FPS is late.

 Salary and Supplier Payments users only